stayradiated/cjs-rename/README.md

 // current usage
 cjs-rename -t ../source/old.js -f ../source/new.js -s ../source

-// timruffles idea
-cjs-rename ../source/old.js new.js ../source
+// timruffles idea - only specify file names, not paths cjs-rename old.js new.js ../source

-// my idea - if no source is specified, use parent dir cjs-rename ../source/old.js new.js
+// my idea - if no source is specified, use current dir cjs-rename old.js new.js
 ```

 ## Module Usage